john-itcsolutions/cheirrs/README.md

 It appears to us that since it is possible to serialise all data on a sequential computer, it should be possible to store multi-dimensional graphs in a hyper-spatial database.
 Or is the use of MongoDB indicating that data for these already multi-dimensional Tensors is better stored in a non-relational, non-SQL structure?

 IV.
 Even if desirable, does PostGIS allow hyperspatiality?
-How would we connect PostgreSQL + PostGIS in the above 'betrieb' controller, with TensorFlow on the 'uk8s' controller in the kubeflow model, if only to obtain the benefits possible from a strictly GEO-spatial databse system?
+How would we connect PostgreSQL + PostGIS in the above 'house' controller, with TensorFlow on the 'uk8s' controller in the kubeflow model, if only to obtain the benefits possible from a strictly GEO-spatial databse system?

 V.
 At the least, PostGIS is commonly used to ADD the informational capacities introduced by a geo-spatial database to Machine Learning Models.